-- 19.1 As provided in City of Saint Paul Civil Service Rules Section 20.
-Effective December 31, 2007, sick leave shall accrue at the rate of .0500 for employees working a 40 hour per week schedule and shall accrue at the rate of .0520 for employees working a 56 hour per week schedule.
-In addition to the relatives listed in Section 20.B of the Civil Service Rules, accumulated sick leave credits may be granted in the event of the death of the employee's stepparent or stepchild and one day of sick leave to attend the funeral of the employee's grandparent or grandchild.
-Effective July 1, 2013, accrual rate for 56 hour employees will be adjusted to 0.0515 per hour.
-Effective January 1, 2015, sick leave shall accrue at the rate of .0462 for all employees. - 19.2 If an employee has an accumulation of sick leave credits in excess of one-hundred and eighty days (effective January 1, 2015, one hundred sixty-two days), he/she may convert any part of such excess to vacation at the rate of one-half day's vacation for each day of sick leave credit.
-No employee may convert more than ten (10) days of sick leave in each fiscal year under this provision.
+- 19.1 In addition to the relatives listed in Section 20.B of the Civil Service Rules, accumulated sick leave credits may be granted in the event of the death of the employee's stepparent or stepchild and one day of sick leave to attend the funeral of the employee's grandparent or grandchild.
+Sick leave shall accrue at the rate of .0462 per hour for all employees. - 19.2 If an employee has an accumulation of sick leave credits in excess of one-hundred and eighty days (effective January 1, 2015, one hundred sixty-two days), he/she may convert any part of such excess to vacation at the rate of one-half days' vacation for each day of sick leave credit.
+No employee may convert more than ten (10) days of sick leave in each calendar year under this provision.
 For employees hired after December 31, 2007, who convert sick leave under this Section, the Employer will contribute to the employee's PEHP an amount equal to 50% of the employee's regular hourly rate times the number of hours so converted in lieu of conversion of the hours to vacation.